-From 1964 to 1979 Peter was a Social Affairs Officer, United Nations.
-This involved him in being Interregional adviser on Youth (1965-7), Interagency Youth Liaison Officer (1967 to 1979) and Adviser to the Government of Botswana on youth and community development (1973-75).
+From 1964 to 1979 Peter was a Social Affairs Officer with the United Nations.
+He was Interregional adviser on Youth (1965-7), Interagency Youth Liaison Officer (1967 to 1979) and Adviser to the Government of Botswana on youth and community development (1973-75).

 In 1980 he was Visiting Professor at the School of Advanced Social Studies, Case Western Reserve University, Cleveland, in the United States, before becoming Secretary of a working party at the Gulbenkian Foundation, London (1980-82).

 From 1982 to 1993 he was a Director of the Centre for Employment Initiatives (London and Brussels).
-Projects included organisation for the European Commission of over 30 consultations in different countries; and also evaluations of the Danish Volunteer Service and of British VSO.
+Projects included the organization for the European Commission of over 30 consultations in different countries and evaluations of the Danish Volunteer Service and of British VSO.